andem-divya/US-Automotive-Trade-Analysis/README.md

 `pip install -r requirements.txt`

-Alternatively, run `deepnote/notebooks/Init.ipynb`, which installs all dependencies automatically when working in Deepnote.
+Alternatively, run `Init.ipynb`, which installs all dependencies automatically when working in Deepnote.

 ---